Pottawatomie massacre

-The Pottawatomie massacre occurred on the night of May 24–25, 1856, in the Kansas Territory.
-In reaction to the sacking of Lawrence by pro-slavery forces on May 21, and the telegraphed news of the severe attack on May 22 on Massachusetts Senator Charles Sumner, for speaking out against slavery in Kansas ("The Crime Against Kansas"), John Brown and a band of abolitionist settlers—some of them members of the Pottawatomie Rifles—made a violent reply.
-Just north of Pottawatomie Creek, in Franklin County, they killed five pro-slavery settlers in front of their families.
+The Pottawatomie massacre occurred on the night of May 24–25, 1856, in the Kansas Territory, United States.
+In reaction to the sacking of Lawrence by pro-slavery forces on May 21, and the telegraphed news of the severe attack on Massachusetts Senator Charles Sumner, John Brown and a band of abolitionist settlers—some of them members of the Pottawatomie Rifles—responded violently.
+Just north of Pottawatomie Creek, in Franklin County, they abducted and killed five pro-slavery settlers.
+One teenage son of one of the settlers was also abducted by Brown and his fellow perpetrators, but was ultimately spared.

 This soon became the most famous of the many violent episodes of the "Bleeding Kansas" period, during which a state-level civil war in the Kansas Territory was described as a "tragic prelude" to the American Civil War which soon followed.
 "Bleeding Kansas" involved conflicts between pro- and anti-slavery settlers over whether the Kansas Territory would enter the Union as a slave state or a free state.
-It is also John Brown's most questionable act, both to his friends and his enemies.
-In the words of abolitionist Frederick Douglass, it was "a terrible remedy for a terrible malady."
+It has also been described as John Brown's most questionable and controversial act, both to his friends and his enemies.
+Abolitionist Frederick Douglass described the massacre by John Brown's band as "a terrible remedy for a terrible malady."